lingua-pupuli/docs/vscode/content/en/docs/_index.md

   main:
     weight: 10
 description: >
-  What is the Puppet VSCode Extension
+  What is the Puppet VS Code Extension
 ---